 - Level 1 Quoted prices are available in active markets for identical assets or liabilities as of the reporting date.
 Active markets are those in which transactions occur in sufficient frequency and value to provide pricing information on an ongoing basis. - Level 2 Pricing inputs are other than quoted prices in active markets included in Level 1.
 Prices in Level 2 are either directly or indirectly observable as of the reporting date.
 Level 2 valuations are based on inputs including quoted forward prices for commodities, time value and volatility factors, which can be substantially observed or corroborated in the marketplace. - Level 3 Valuations in this level are those with inputs for the asset or liability that are not based on observable market data.

 Cash and cash equivalents are measured at fair value using Level 1 as the basis for measurement in the fair value.
 The recorded amounts for accounts receivable, accounts payable and accrued liabilities, approximate their fair value due to their short-term nature.
-In July 2022, we issued Common Share purchase warrants with an exercise price denominated in a currency that differs from our functional currency, which were treated as a derivative measured at fair value with subsequent changes in fair value accounted for through the consolidated statements of loss and comprehensive loss.
-The fair value of our warrant derivative recognized on the consolidated statements of financial position is based on level 2 inputs (significant observable inputs) as these warrants have not been listed on an exchange and therefore do not trade on an active market.
-As of December 31, 2024, the fair value of our non-cash warrant derivative was \$11,862,687 (December 31, 2023 - \$11,726,728).
+In July 2022, we issued Common Share purchase warrants with an exercise price denominated in a currency that differs from our functional currency, which were treated as a derivative measured at fair value with subsequent changes in fair value accounted for through the condensed consolidated interim statements of loss and comprehensive loss.
+The fair value of our warrant derivative recognized on the condensed consolidated interim statements been listed on an exchange and therefore do not trade on an active market.
+As at March 31, 2025, the fair value of our non-cash warrant derivative was \$9,866,287 (December 31, 2024 - \$11,862,687).
 We use the Black-Scholes valuation model to estimate fair value.
-The expected volatility is based on the historical volatility of the common shares, the risk-free interest rate is based on Bank of Canada benchmark treasury yield rates and the expected life represents the estimated length of time the warrants are expected to remain outstanding.
+The expected volatility is based on the Company's common share historical volatility, the risk-free interest rate is based on Bank of Canada benchmark treasury yield rates and the expected life represents the estimated length of time the warrants are expected to remain outstanding.